Conversion Marketing: How to convert your ‘almost customers’ into buyers

-Converting your leads and ‘almost customers’ into buyers and consumers can be tough, but this week OTB is exploring the ins and outs of conversion marketing.
+Converting your leads and ‘almost customers’ into buyers and consumers can be tough.
+This week, Think OTB is exploring the ins and outs of conversion marketing.

-We’ve all been there; we’ve trailed through a website looking for information and just as quickly left the site without acting upon what we’ve discovered.
+We’ve all been there.
+We’ve trailed through a website looking for information and quickly left the site without acting.
 Or we’ve filled our virtual shopping baskets to the brim, only to abandon them completely without spending a penny.
-But for marketers this unwillingness of potential customers to take the final step to engage with a brand can be frustrating and leave us second guessing why this initial interest didn’t develop into a sale.
+But for marketers, this unwillingness of users to take the final step to engage with a brand can be frustrating.
+It can leave us second guessing why this initial interest didn’t develop into a sale.
 This week we’re exploring conversion marketing, and top tips for how to convert leads into those all-important sales.

 What is conversion marketing?